OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-05.md

 His legs are pillars of alabaster
 Set on pedestals of pure gold;
-His appearance is like Lebanon,
+His appearance is majestic like Lebanon,
-Choice as the cedars.
+Select as the cedars.

 ## Song of Solomon 5:16

 His mouth is full of sweetness.
-And he is wholly desirable.
+And he is altogether lovely.
 This is my beloved and this is my friend,
 O daughters of Jerusalem.